 When a member wants to table a document that is not covered by legislation, the member asks permission from the Assembly.
-If no member in the Chamber disagrees, the member gives the document to the Clerk.
+If no member in the Chamber disagrees, the document is considered tabled and the member gives the document to the Clerk.

 Parliamentary committees regularly table reports.
 A committee member, normally the Chair or Deputy, presents these reports.